gchq/gaffer-docker/docker/gaffer-rest/README.md

 ### Customising your builds

-We provide the options to build using an official release, a branch or a custom runnable `rest.jar` file The order it will check is:
+We provide the options to build using an official release, a branch or a custom runnable `rest.jar` file.
+The order it will check is:

 1. Custom `rest.jar` file stored in `/jars`
 2. official release